 4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

-A 4th of July maternity photoshoot is already a beautiful concept -- summer light, patriotic energy, a baby on the way.
-Add red, white, and blue smoke bombs, and you have images that look like they belong in a magazine spread.
+A 4th of July maternity photoshoot is already a beautiful concept โ€” summer light, patriotic energy, a baby on the way.
+Add red, white, and blue colored smoke bombs and you get images that look like they belong in a magazine spread.

-We've worked with thousands of photographers and expecting mothers who've used our smoke bombs for maternity sessions.
-Here's everything you need to know to pull off an incredible 4th of July maternity photoshoot -- from pose ideas to safety considerations to the exact products that work best.
+We've shipped smoke to thousands of photographers and expecting parents who've used it for maternity sessions.
+Here's everything you need to pull off an incredible 4th of July maternity shoot โ€” pose ideas, the safety steps that actually matter during pregnancy, and the exact 4th of July smoke bombs that work best.

 Why Smoke Bombs Are Perfect for Maternity Photography